 Multiply Your Tankless Water Heater Savings with a Pump!

 Tankless water heaters save plenty of energy, but it doesn't translate into that many dollars.
 Typically you will save around $5 to $10 per month if that.
 The initial investment is likely to have been thousands of dollars.
-But by adding just a couple of hundred more dollars for a demand pump you can save another $10.00 a month, more than doubling your savings.
+But by adding just a couple of hundred more dollars for a on-demand pump you can save another $10.00 a month, more than doubling your savings.

 Plumbing layouts are the big problem